 Having no plans or obligations made it easy for us to join him.
-He dropped us in north Bali which turned out to be a bust and, not knowing where else to go, we started hitchhiking with two new cardboard signs: “dimanapun” (anywhere) and “bersama” (together).
-It’s amazing, the experiences you have and the kindness you find in other people, when you’re travelling without a plan.
+He dropped us in north Bali and, after looking for Bali villas, it turned out to be a bust.
+Not knowing where else to go, we started hitchhiking with two new cardboard signs: “dimanapun” (anywhere) and “bersama” (together).
+It’s amazing, the experiences you have and the kindness you find in other people when you’re traveling without a plan.

 Several months later I was traveling in Myanmar with a friend from back home and, before ascending to a mountaintop temple, my friend asked if we should pay a driver to wait at the bottom to take us back to town when we came down.
 I repeated Miguel’s line of “Dios proveerá.”
 I asked him, “What if there are two beautiful ladies at the top waiting with a car to take us back down?”